-10 Ways To Extend WordPress Beyond Blogging
+10 Uses For WordPress Beyond Blogging

 Even though WordPress was originally intended to be a tool for bloggers, it has impressively grown to include a vast amount of new functions over the course of its existence.

 The uses for WordPress will continue to evolve as the platform experiences continued growth (it now powers 40 percent of the total internet).
 Read on for some awesome ways you can extend WordPress beyond what you thought it could do.

 1. Build Multiple Websites Under a Single Installation

 WordPress multisite allows multiple sites to be built under a single WordPress installation.
 You can install WordPress once, and have as many sites as you want under a single server.
 No seriously, you can literally build hundreds of sites by just having one WordPress installation.
 This is one of the best demonstrations of WordPress’ scope.

 One advantage of using WordPress multisite is the ability to run several websites under the same login credentials.
 You can also install every theme and plugin just once, which saves space on your sites and doesn’t slow them down.

 There are some use cases when WordPress multisite should be used, and some when it absolutely should not be used.
 Check out these resources to learn more about creating a network of sites with WordPress: A Beginner’s Guide to WordPress Multisite and The Do’s and Don’ts of WordPress Multisite.

 Another of the uses for WordPress is to create a social network.
 You don’t need to be a coder to create a social media network; you just need a quality CMS.
 Whether your goal is to be as big as Facebook or to create a community for your business, starting a social network is super simple with WordPress.

 The social network plugin BuddyPress allows you to connect a community with ease.
 It provides direct messaging, extended profiles, activity streams, user groups, and more.
 All you need to do is install and configure it.